MapColonies/geoserver-polygon-parts/artifacts/README.md

 # Layer static spec file
 [home](../README.md)
-* The artifact hold the entire layer spec and provided on layer creation as json body.
+* Artifact holds layer spec and is provided on layer creation as json body.
 * On current version it support hard-coded only file 'polygonPartSpec.json'.
-* used for featurestypes rest APIs [/workspaces](https://docs.geoserver.org/latest/en/api/#1.0.0/featuretypes.yaml).
+* Used for featurestypes rest APIs [/workspaces](https://docs.geoserver.org/latest/en/api/#1.0.0/featuretypes.yaml).
 * Not supports xml format on current version.

+> [!NOTE]
+> On current version it support hard-coded only file 'polygonPartSpec.json'.
+> Not supports xml format on current version.

 ## Main Structures
 1. Define the name of the layer.